 How To Choose The Best Subwoofer Under $500

 Choosing the best subwoofer under $500 can be a daunting task, especially for those who are not familiar with audio equipment.
-In this article, we will outline the key factors to consider when selecting a subwoofer under $500 to help you make an informed decision.
+This article will outline the key factors to consider when selecting a subwoofer under $500 to help you make an informed decision.

 1. Size

 The size of a subwoofer determines how much air it can move, which affects the quality and depth of the bass.
-A larger subwoofer will produce deeper bass, but it may not fit in smaller rooms.
+A larger subwoofer will produce deeper bass but may not fit in smaller rooms.
 For rooms under 300 square feet, a 10-inch or 12-inch subwoofer should suffice.

 2. Frequency Response